G

 Operational Excellence

-Production & Service Model: Garmin employs a vertically integrated manufacturing model across its facilities in Taiwan, the U.S., the Netherlands, Poland, and China.
-This approach is considered a core competency, providing advantages in product cost, quality, and time-to-market.
-The vertical integration allows for rapid prototyping, iterative design, and leveraging manufacturing resources across various product volumes, optimizing design for manufacturing and reducing costs.
-Automation and advanced production processes ensure in-service robustness and consistent reliability, with immediate feedback loops to development teams for continuous improvement.
-Multi-disciplinary teams facilitate quick transitions from concept to manufacturing.
-Garmin Corporation is primarily responsible for manufacturing and distribution to subsidiaries, while Garmin International, Inc. manufactures most aviation products.
+Production & Service Model: Garmin Ltd. employs a vertically integrated manufacturing approach across its facilities in Taiwan, the U.S., the Netherlands, the U.K., Poland, and China.
+This strategy is considered a core competency, providing advantages in product cost, quality, and time-to-market.
+Vertical integration enables rapid prototyping, efficient leveraging of manufacturing resources across diverse product volumes, and optimized design for manufacturing.
+The Company's automation and advanced production processes ensure consistent reliability and quality control, with immediate feedback loops to development teams for continuous improvement.
+Multi-disciplinary teams facilitate quick transitions from concept to manufacturing, enhancing time-to-market flexibility.

 Facility Network: